What about AI? Are AI Images a Viable Replacement for Photography and CGI in Amish Furniture Marketing?

 Result

-In Amish furniture, those “subtle” changes are not subtle at all.
+In Amish furniture, those “subtle” changes are anything but subtle.

 This is one of the most misunderstood failures.
 Humans can compartmentalize, as in, “This stays constant.
 That changes.”
 But AI doesn’t.
 For example, when you tell AI:

-• “Widen the pavilion roof but keep cabinet run at 144 inches.”
+- “Widen the pavilion roof but keep the cabinet run at 144 inches.”

 Limitation #3: AI Thinks in Visual Relationships, Not Reality